Welcome to Year 3 and 4!

 Learning at home

 Here you will find an overarching view of what the children will be taught over their time in Year 3 and Year 4.
-As we have mixed age year groups we work on a two year rolling cycle to ensure that all of the National Curriculum Objectives are covered across the 2 years.
+As we have mixed age year groups, we work on a two year rolling cycle to ensure that all of the National Curriculum Objectives are covered across the two years.

 Year 3 and Year 4 Cycle A (2023, 2025, 2027)